The Markov-Chain Polytope with Applications: Introduction

-That is the approach followed in this paper, in which we define a mapping of type-$k$ states to type-$k$ hyperplanes in $\RR^m$.
+That is the goal of this work.
+We first define a mapping of {\em type-$k$ states} to {\em type-$k$ hyperplanes} in $\RR^m$.
 We show that the unique intersection of any $m$ hyperplanes, where each is of a different type, always exists.
-We call such an intersection point ``distinctly-typed'' and prove that its ``height'' is equal to the cost of its associated Markov Chain.
-The solution to the smallest-cost Markov-Chain problem is thus the lowest height of any ``distinctly-typed' intersection point.
+We call such an intersection point ``distinctly-typed'' and prove that its ``height'' is equal to the cost of its associated Markov chain.
+The solution to the minimum-cost Markov-chain problem is thus the lowest height of any ``distinctly-typed' intersection point.